The Mystique of the Gaze

 From the evocative eyes depicted in paintings of the classical canon, to the incomparable impact of a beautiful gaze in situ, the limitless appeal and power these mirrors to the soul have over each and every one of us is clear.
 However, alongside such power, there exists a fragility, as well as a need for great care and attention, factors which only add to the eye’s ability to fascinate and beguile.

 The vulnerability of the human eye, and the delicate skin which surrounds it, is an endlessly remarkable testament to the wonder of our bodies, and a constant reminder of how important an indulgent approach to eye care can be.
-Just as the great painters of antiquity spent countless hours perfecting the beauty of the female gaze in minute detail, a commitment to a meticulous routine will ensure our eyes retain their timeless brilliance.
+Just as the great painters of antiquity spent countless hours perfecting the beauty of the female gaze in minute detail, a commitment to a meticulous ritual will ensure our eyes retain their timeless brilliance.

 To truly comprehend the beguiling power of the female gaze, and to understand the level of care given to the treatment and depiction of the eye area across the centuries, one need only look at the level of detail afforded to this aspect of the face throughout art history.